christopher5106/spark-notebook-simple/README.md

 			"access":"ACCESS_KEY_HERE",
 			"secret":"SECRET_KEY_HERE",
-			"ssh_key":"-----BEGIN RSA PRIVATE KEY-----\nMIIEowIBAA....\n-----END RSA PRIVATE KEY-----" }
+			"ssh_key":"-----BEGIN RSA PRIVATE KEY-----\nMIIEowIBAA....\n-----END RSA PRIVATE KEY-----" },
+		"jupyter":{
+			"port":"80"
 		}
+	}
 ```
-where ssh_key is the private key pair `sparkclusterkey` created for EC2, new lines replaced with \n characters
+where ssh_key is the private key pair `sparkclusterkey` created for EC2, new lines replaced with \n characters.

 It's better to create a specific user, with AmazonEC2FullAccess policy and use its access keys rather than the root keys of your account.